A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Robust goal-conditioned control policies

 \subsection{Scenario-based MPC}

 The \ac{MPC} formulation given in \cref{eq:nominalMPCobj} is often referred to as \emph{nominal MPC} wherein one assumes the system model reflects the true dynamics being controlled.
 Yet, the basic idea of continually replanning endows the basic \ac{MPC} structure with some inherent robustness to plant-model mismatch.
 Nonetheless, the risk of violating constraints when deploying \iac{MPC} scheme should not be overlooked.
-Our proposed framework employs a scenario-based approach to robustness.
-This approach has its backbone in dynamic programming, making it a unified target for approximate solutions through both \ac{MPC} and \ac{RL} \citep{delapenad2005StochasticProgramming,bernardini2009Scenariobasedmodel,lucia2013MultistageNonlinear}.
-In addition to this structural connection, scenario-based \ac{MPC} does not require a precomputed ancillary controller, as in tube-based \ac{MPC} \citep{mayne2005robust}, nor does it generally lead to a very conservative solution, as in min-max \ac{MPC} \citep{campo1987RobustModel}.
+Our proposed framework employs a scenario-based approach to robustness \citep{lucia2013MultistageNonlinear}.
+We note other varieties of robust and stochastic \ac{MPC} \cite{bemporad2007robust,mesbah2016stochastic} may be used during the online phase of the proposed framework.
+For example, popular robust MPC alternatives include tube-based \ac{MPC} \citep{mayne2005robust} and min-max \ac{MPC} \citep{campo1987RobustModel}.
+Scenario-based \ac{MPC} does not require a precomputed ancillary controller, as in tube-based \ac{MPC}, nor does it generally lead to a very conservative solution, as in min-max \ac{MPC}.
+Instead, the scenario-based approach has its backbone in dynamic programming, making it a unified target for approximate solutions through both \ac{MPC} and \ac{RL} \citep{delapenad2005StochasticProgramming,bernardini2009Scenariobasedmodel}.

 Scenario-based \ac{MPC} considers a scenario tree in its planning to help cope with uncertainty \citep{lucia2013MultistageNonlinear}.
 A scenario is essentially a realization of the system model under some uncertainty specification.
 System uncertainty is general under our framework, but some possible sources include structural model uncertainty, model parameter uncertainty, or time-varying components \citep{paulson2018NonlinearModel}.
 Each scenario is subject to the same constraints, which means actions that are otherwise reasonable under nominal MPC may get pruned from consideration.
 This strategy results in more robust actions.